ATL64/Create-story-plots-with-language-models/README.md

 In the example we include in the repo, under ```first_synopsis.txt```, we provide a short idea about a character that is cryopreserved and wakes up in the future.
 The program takes it from there.

+## How to run

+1. Update the ```txt``` files to change the initial synopsis, the authors and anything else you would like to customize.
+2. Specify how many iterations of the loop should be run.
+This can be changed in ```experiment.py``` in the first line of the main script.
+3. Run the ```experiment.py``` file from the terminal
+4. You will be able to see logs, conversations and summaries for each of the loops in the corresponding folders
+5. If you want to re-run, delete all logs from those folders.
+I included example logs in the repo, so delete those before your first run.

 ## Method
 In order to understand why the plot is the way it is, and what was the reasoning and ideas